 Diversification is a concept that I’ve embraced all my life.
-In the past, I have discussed investment diversification and also touched on the concept of income diversification.
-Today, I want to more thoroughly explore the idea of diversifying your income.
-When you think about income, most of you will immediately think about your full-time job (or part-time job).
+In the past, I discussed investment diversification and also touched on the idea of income diversification.
+When you think about income…what comes to mind?
+Most of us will immediately think about our full-time job, and maybe a part-time job.

 Let’s examine how you can start diversifying your income.
 For the majority of younger Americans, the income allocation probably looks something like this:

-- 3% from investment — i.e., interest, dividend, and capital gains
+- A tiny fraction from investments — i.e., interest, dividend, and capital gains

-- Making sure your savings earn the highest interest rate possible.
+- Make sure your savings is earning the highest interest rate possible.

 - Move some of your savings into CDs and build a CD ladder.